Error-Proofing Check (Misalignment and Tilt Classification)

 Recognize Target Object

-For details and tuning examples, see 2D Blob Alignment.
+For detailed parameter description and tuning suggestions, please refer to 2D Blob Alignment.

 Set Target Region